 Kimberly Turille, BA.
-Intern
+Extern

 There is profound strength in recognizing our weakness and actively seeking vulnerability in the midst of it.
 As humans it can be tempting to emphasize our independence, while only sharing the highlight reel moments of life.
 Yet every person experiences crisis, hurt, frustrations, and hopelessness.
 I believe choosing to slow down in the midst of a somewhat chaotic life to explore your thoughts, beliefs, and relationships provides space to heal and grow while becoming a more authentic self.